Apside-TOP/dynatrace_exporter/README.md

       # Time range of query
       from: now-6h
     # Metrics regex whitelist.
 Empty or undefined to allow all metrics.
-    # Warning: enabling all (or at least a lot of) metrics will slow the exporter down to several minutes.
+    # Warning: enabling all (or at least a lot of) metrics might slow the exporter down to several seconds, or even minutes.
     # Be careful to timeouts.
     whitelist:
       - builtin:apps.+